pakjiddat/Pakjiddat-Website/src/pages/articles/2020-26-04---Adding Table of Contents to a Gastby website/index.md

 One of the useful features of Gatsby is that it provides a clean separation between the different stages involved in Web Development.
 For example connecting the blog to a data source, adding features using plugins etc. Features such as Sitemaps, Search Engine Optimization (SEO), Pagination etc can be easily added by installing and configuring plugins.
 In an earlier post I described my experience with [migrating my blog to Gatsby](/posts/migrating-blog-to-gatsby).

 Readers of Blog posts can sometime lose the overall picture when reading long articles.
 A table of contents describes the main components of an article.
-In this blog post I will describe how I managed to add Table of contents to my Gatsby Blog.
+In this blog post I will describe my experience of adding table of contents to my Gatsby Blog.

 ### Table of contents script
-My Blog was initially based on a custom Php framework called [Pak Php Framework](/posts/pak-php-framework).
-I had created a script in Php language for [generating table of contents from HTML text](https://gist.github.com/nadirlc/9d1368f86fa3d96bca70a7cd626c8890).
-After moving my blog to Gatsby, I needed a table of contents for each article.

-Gatsby provides a plugin called [Remark Table of Contents](https://www.gatsbyjs.org/packages/gatsby-remark-table-of-contents/), which allows adding a Table of Contents to markdown files.
-My blog posts were in markdown format.
-There are about 150 posts on my blog, so it would take some time to add the table of contents code to each file.
-Also if I wanted to customize the table of contents, it would require editing all 150+ files.
+Gatsby provides a plugin called [Remark Table of Contents](https://www.gatsbyjs.org/packages/gatsby-remark-table-of-contents/), which allows adding a table of contents to markdown files.
+To use the plugin, I would have to add table of contents markdown to 150+ files.
+This would take a long time.
+Also if I wanted to update the table of contents layout or position, then I would have to edit all markdown files.

 My Gatsby website is based on the [Lumen Starter Theme](gatsbyjs.org/starters/gatsbycentral/gatsby-v2-starter-lumen/).
 The theme fetches data from Markdown files using GraphQL.
 It converts the Markdown to HTML and displays the HTML inside React Js template files.

-To generate a table of contents I would need JavaScript which extracts HTML headings from HTML text and displays them inside the React Js template.
-The solution was to convert my [Table of Contents script](https://gist.github.com/nadirlc/9d1368f86fa3d96bca70a7cd626c8890) from Php to JavaScript.
+My Blog was initially based on a custom PHP framework called [Pak Php Framework](/posts/pak-php-framework).
+I had created a script in PHP language for [generating table of contents from HTML text](https://gist.github.com/nadirlc/9d1368f86fa3d96bca70a7cd626c8890).
+I converted this script to JavaScript and used it to generate the table of contents for my new Blog.

 I managed to convert the script and publish it as a NPM module.
 The NPM package is called [Node.js Table of Contents Generator](https://www.npmjs.com/package/@pakjiddat/toc).
 The script can be used to add table of contents to a Gastby website.
 It can also be used on other headless CMSs.